BrightTag/chopped-sui/README.md

 ### JS

-`js` should contain a single JS file named `component-name.js` containing the ChoppedSUI.registerComponent() call for this component.
+`js` should contain a single JS file named `component-name.js` containing the ChopSuey.registerComponent() call for this component.
 For `drop-down` this is `drop-down.scss`.

 ### Templates